June Jackson Christmas

-June Jackson Christmas is a psychiatrist, a former New York City Commissioner of Mental Health and Mental Retardation Services, member of President Jimmy Carter transition team, the beneficiary of Human-Services Award, the founder of a community psychiatric program in Harlem - Harlem Rehabilitation Center.
+June Jackson Christmas (June 7, 1924 – December 31, 2023) was an American psychiatrist.
+She served as New York City Commissioner of Mental Health and Mental Retardation Services, member of President Jimmy Carter transition team, the beneficiary of Human-Services Award, the founder of a community psychiatric program in Harlem - Harlem Rehabilitation Center.
 Christmas served as a member of Governor Mario Cuomo's Advisory Committee on Black Affairs.

-Christmas has served as vice-president of the American Psychiatric Association and the president of the Public Health Association of NYC.
+Christmas served as vice-president of the American Psychiatric Association and the president of the Public Health Association of NYC.
 In 1999, she received the Lifetime Achievement Award by the National Medical Fellowships.
 She also was a member of Vassar's Board of Trustees from 1978 to 1989.
-She is a former executive director of the Urban Issues Group, an organization with focus on issues specific to New Yorkers of African descent.
+She was an executive director of the Urban Issues Group, an organization with focus on issues specific to New Yorkers of African descent.

+Early life and education

+June Jackson Christmas was born in Cambridge, Massachusetts on June 7, 1924.
+She experienced racism during her childhood, including being denied a prize for selling the most Girl Scout cookies, denied entrance to a roller skating rink, and denied membership in the National Honor Society despite being class salutatorian.

+Christmas was one of the first Black students admitted to Vassar College, where she graduated with a B.S. in zoology.
+She then earned a medical degree from Boston University School of Medicine.
+She also earned a certificate in psychoanalysis from the William Alanson White Institute.

 Career

-June Jackson Christmas was born in Cambridge, Massachusetts.
-She graduated from Vassar College and the Boston University School of Medicine.
-She left private practice to set up the Harlem Hospital Rehabilitation Center and to teach at Columbia University.
+Christmas left private practice to set up the Harlem Hospital Rehabilitation Center and to teach at Columbia University.
 Her achievements with the Rehabilitation Center were later honored with awards: